CEB Assessment: What Expect on CEB SHL Test and How to Prepare For it

 Prepterminal has produced comprehensive course content for those looking to practice for their SHL assessment.
 Making use of text/video modules in order to build a deep understanding of every component of the test along with mock assessments in order to benchmark progress, our test preparation pack is a one-stop shop to test success.
 Get started with our SHL test prep packages in order to get one step closer to your dream job.

-SHL Verbal Reasoning Tests: These tests gauge a candidate’s ability to understand and form logical deductions based on verbal/written data.
-In a majority of cases, some written information which is relevant to the workplace is given to the candidate, who is required to answer questions based on this information.
-The SHL verbal reasoning tests consist of 30 questions, and typically last 17-19 minutes depending on the job level being applied for.
+2. SHL Verbal Reasoning Tests: These tests gauge a candidate’s ability to understand and form logical deductions based on verbal/written data.
+In a majority of cases, some written information that is relevant to the workplace is given to the candidate, who is required to answer questions based on this information.
+The SHL verbal reasoning tests consist of 30 questions and typically last 17-19 minutes depending on the job level being applied for.

 In addition to these tests, SHL produces a number of tailor-made tests for companies based on specifications relevant to the job role, in order to achieve an extreme level of accuracy when assessing a candidate’s fit for a job role.
 As these tests are made exactly to specification for a given job role, they often assess multiple reasoning abilities within the same test for a comprehensive understanding of the candidate’s suitability for the job.